mgba-emu/mgba/README.md

 - Qt and SDL ports for a heavy-weight and a light-weight frontend.
 - Local (same computer) link cable support.
 - Save type detection, even for flash memory size[<sup>[2]</sup>](#flashdetect).
+- Support for cartridges with motion sensors and rumble (only usable with game controllers).
 - Real-time clock support, even without configuration.
 - A built-in BIOS implementation, and ability to load external BIOS files.
 - Turbo/fast-forward support by holding Tab.